The best hook for wacky rig for bass fishing-The wacky rig hooks are one of the most simple and effective ways to fish for bass.

 Using a wacky rig jig head can be a great way to catch fish that are deep or when you want more of a reaction bite.
 This hook is different from the others on this list because the top of it has a weighted jig head.
 With this extra weight, your bait will sink faster, letting you use this rig in deeper water.

 In addition to being heavier, this hook has a weed guard to keep you from getting caught in the weeds.
-This will help you catch fish near grass, cover, and other types of structure.
+This will help you catch fish near grass, cover, and other types of structures.

 Now that we’ve talked about what I think are the three best hooks for a wacky rig, let’s talk about some of the other things you should think about when choosing a hook for your wacky rig.